Group fairness in dynamic refugee assignment: Numerical Experiments and Practical Implications

-The existence of small groups in the \textsc{US-CoO} scenario warrants a more detailed investigation of each algorithm's \textsc{UFR}.
-Focusing on small (less than 10 arrivals) and large groups (more than 100), we find that \textsc{CBP} dramatically reduces the proportion of sample paths with positive $\textsc{UFR}_{g}(\bomega)$ for small groups.
-Among large groups, \textsc{CBP} results in a larger proportion of sample paths with positive $\textsc{UFR}_{g}(\bomega)$ than \textsc{ABP}, though the magnitude is small in these cases (see Table \ref{tab:group-CoO-regret-v-group} in Appendix \ref{app:emp-algos} for more details).
+The existence of small groups in the \textsc{US-CoO} scenario warrants a more detailed investigation of each algorithm's \textsf{FR}.
+Focusing on small (less than 10 arrivals) and large groups (more than 100), we find that \textsc{CBP} dramatically reduces the proportion of sample paths with $\textsf{FR}_{g}(\bomega)<1$ for small groups.
+Among large groups, \textsc{CBP} results in a larger proportion of sample paths with $\textsf{FR}_{g}(\bomega)<1$ than \textsc{ABP}, though the magnitude is small in these cases (see Table \ref{tab:group-CoO-regret-v-group} in Appendix \ref{app:emp-algos} for more details).
 This demonstrates a trade-off: {\textsc{ABP}} guarantees group-fairness for large groups, whereas {\textsc{CBP}} introduces inefficiencies to help all groups meet their minimum requirement.

 \textbf{Global objective. } The last goal of our data-driven exploration is to compare the global objective of the approaches and benchmarks (see Table~\ref{tab:efficiency}).
 By comparing \ref{eq:outcome-benchmark} to OPT we can characterize the loss in total employment necessary to accommodate group fairness.
 With just one exception, \ref{eq:outcome-benchmark} always obtains at least 99\% of $\opt$, showing that group fairness may come at a low cost.
+This demonstrates our earlier claim (see Section \ref{ssec:contributions}) that real-world instances do not reflect World (A) in Figure \ref{fig:simple-example}, i.e., ensuring group fairness does not necessitate a significant decrease in the global objective.
 In some cases, this occurs because the minimum requirements are met ``for free'', i.e., the fairness constraints are naturally fulfilled when maximizing total employment (see Figure~\ref{fig:fairness-results}).
 A second and more nuanced reason relates to patterns in the employment score vectors.
-When these are highly correlated, yet slightly offset, swapping the assignment of two cases in different groups may yield small changes in total employment but large changes in average group employment.\footnote{For example, suppose there are just two locations, and members of Groups A and B have employment score vectors of $[.7,.4]$ and $[.68,.39]$ respectively.
-Then, swapping assignments of members of Group A and B changes total employment score by $.01$, but may improve \textsc{UFR} by much more.}
+When these are highly correlated, yet slightly offset, swapping the assignment of two cases in different groups may yield small changes in total employment but large changes in average group employment.